brendenwest/it122/10_typescipt.md

 ### Learning Outcomes

 - `Types` in programming
-- Pros & Cons strict types
+- Pros & Cons of strict types
 - `TypeScript` concepts & basic syntax
 - Using TypeScript in a JavaScript application